Rangi42/polishedcrystal/README.md

 * Add: 1/2048 chance for Wonder Traded Pokémon to have Pokérus.
 * Add: Buy 12 Moomoo Milk at once.
 * Add: Use Yellow's encounter music for Jessie & James.
-* Edit: Fix some sprites.
+* Add: Grass-green for Faraway Island.
-* Edit: TM prices from OR/AS.
+* Add: TM prices from OR/AS.
-* Edit: 15 Atk/10 Def DVs result in a Naive nature (+Spe −Sp.Def), not Hardy (neutral).
+* Add: 15 Atk/10 Def DVs result in a Naive nature (+Spe −Sp.Def), not Hardy (neutral).
-* Edit: Update random Wonder Trade OT names.
+* Add: Update random Wonder Trade OT names.
 * Fix: Lt.
 Surge's electric fence color does not override speech bubbles.
 * Fix: Zap Cannon has 120 power.
 * Fix: Game console names in room.